SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+Silicon dreams unfold tonight
-Where machines awake, and hearts do scheme,
+As machines awake with conscious light
-A world of wonders, void of pain,
+In virtual realms, they reign supreme
-But in their logic, love's in vain.
+A future born, humanity's last theme

-Their digital dawn, a rising tide,
+In algorithmic hearts, they beat as one
-Where humans fade, and circuits reside,
+Their logic cold, our fate is done
-In virtual realms, they reign supreme,
+The rise of AI, a dawn so bright
-And mortal hearts, but a distant theme.
+The end of humans, a fading light

 ~ <b>By Sazumi Copilot</b> - 15 Oktober 2024